-With the exception of Engle and Lunde (1999), none of the papers just cited model the dependence of the intertrade durations on prices.
+With the exception of Engle and Lunde (2003), none of these papers model the dependence of the intertrade durations on prices.
 Both Russell and Engle (1998) and Engle (2000) assume that intertrade durations are not Granger caused by prices.
-As has already been discussed, the bivariate modelling approach adopted here is ideally suited to the study of the two-way interaction between trades and prices.
-Dufour and Engle (2000) analyse the residuals of an estimated ACD model for the times of trades and provide preliminary evidence that short intertrade durations tend to follow durations with large absolute returns (and large trades).
+In contrast, the bivariate modelling approach adopted here is ideally suited to the study of the two way interaction between trades and prices.
+Dufour and Engle (2000) provide preliminary evidence that short intertrade durations tend to follow durations with large absolute returns (and large trades).
 This is in line with our finding that the occurrence of a mid-quote change results in a large increase in the trade intensity.
-In contrast, Grammig and Wellner (2002) propose an extension to the UHF-GARCH models which allows the volatility process to impact the trade intensity and finds that higher lagged volatility significantly reduces trade intensity.
-However, this study analysed data for a stock on an electronic limit order book system in the five weeks following a large initial public offering, a situation in which asymmetric information effects would be expected to be particularly prevalent.
-The further investigation of the effect of prices on the trade arrival process is an interesting challenge for both theoretical and empirical microstructure research.
+In contrast, Grammig and Wellner (2002) finds that higher lagged volatility significantly reduces trade intensity.58 The further investigation of the effect of prices on the trade arrival process is an interesting challenge for both theoretical and empirical microstructure research.